Anne Fausto-Sterling: Life and career

 Fausto-Sterling's mother, Dorothy Sterling, was a noted writer and historian while her father was also a published writer.
-Fausto-Sterling received her Bachelor of Arts degree in zoology from University of Wisconsin in 1965 and her Ph.D. in developmental genetics from Brown University in 1970.
+Fausto-Sterling received her Bachelor of Arts degree in zoology from the University of Wisconsin in 1965 and her Ph.D. in developmental genetics from Brown University in 1970.
 After earning her Ph.D. she joined the faculty of Brown, where she was appointed Nancy Duke Lewis Professor of Biology and Gender Studies.

 In a 1993 paper titled "The Five Sexes", Fausto-Sterling laid out a thought experiment considering an alternative model of gender containing five sexes: male, female, merm, ferm, and herm.

 She later said that the paper "had intended to be provocative, but I had also written with tongue firmly in cheek".

 Fausto-Sterling has written two books intended for a general audience.
 The first of those books, Myths of Gender, was first published in 1985.

 Her second book for the general public is Sexing the Body: Gender Politics and the Construction of Sexuality, published in 2000.

 In the book she sets out to "convince readers of the need for theories that allow for a good deal of human variation and that integrate the analytical powers of the biological and the social into the systematic analysis of human development."

 Fausto-Sterling married Paula Vogel, a Yale professor and Pulitzer-winning playwright, in 2004.

 She has served on the editorial board of the journal Perspectives in Biology and Medicine and on the advisory board of the feminist academic journal Signs.

 She retired from Brown University in 2014, after 44 years on the faculty.